-Individual and Group Therapy sessions at Muir Wood are designed to meet teen boys at their unique development stage.
+Individual and Group Therapy sessions at Muir Wood are designed to meet teens at their unique development stage.
 We normalize the intensity and turmoil of this stage of development while reviewing the impact of the choices they have made.
-In this way we introduce boys to what some experts have called “the male mode of feeling.”
+In this way we introduce teens to what some experts have called “the male mode of feeling.”

 Individual Therapy at Muir Wood: An Evidence-Based Approach

 Muir Wood teens are helped to navigate this stage and pursue these questions of identity, role, and emerging masculinity in individual psychotherapy sessions conducted by our trained staff of licensed primary therapists.
 We combine techniques from motivational interviewing, cognitive behavioral therapy (CBT) and dialectical behavior therapy (DBT), mindfulness-based practices, and other evidence-based techniques.